 On any ballot that may be called for, the Common Shares represented by proxies in favour of the persons named by management of the Corporation will be voted for or against, or voted for or withheld from voting on, the matters identified in the proxy, in each case in accordance with the instructions of the shareholder.
-In the absence of any instructions on the proxy, it is the intention of the persons named by management in the accompanying form of proxy to vote (a) FOR the election of each of management's nominees as directors; (b) FOR the appointment of management's nominee as auditor and the authorization of the directors to fix the remuneration of the auditor; (c) FOR the majority resolution to amend the Corporation's current 10% rolling option plan to a fixed stock option plan as set out in the section entitled "Special Matters to be Voted On - Amendment of Stock Option Plan"; and (e) in accordance with management's recommendations with respect to amendments or variations of the matters set out in the Notice or any other matters which may properly come before the Meeting.
+In the absence of any instructions on the proxy, it is the intention of the persons named by management in the accompanying form of proxy to vote (a) FOR the election of each of management's nominees as directors; (b) FOR the appointment of management's nominee as auditor and the authorization of the directors to fix the remuneration of the auditor;; and (c) in accordance with management's recommendations with respect to amendments or variations of the matters set out in the Notice or any other matters which may properly come before the Meeting.
 The accompanying form of proxy confers discretionary authority upon the persons named therein with respect to amendments or variations of the matters identified in the Notice or any other matters that may properly come before the Meeting.
 As at the date of this Circular, management of the Corporation knows of no such amendments, variations or other matters that may properly come before the Meeting other than the matters referred to in the Notice.